 I consider these Vegan Pistachio & Vanilla Salt Chocolate Chip Cookies my greatest contribution to society so far.

 First you need to figure out the purpose of the egg in a particular recipe, and then work out what ingredient/s work best to substitute.
-In my recipe, a combination of aquafaba, baking soda and cornflour do the job required to achieve my idea of the perfect chocolate chip cookie; One that is golden and crispy around the outside and soft and crinkled in the middle.
+For example, in my recipe, a combination of aquafaba, baking soda and cornflour do the job required to achieve my idea of the perfect chocolate chip cookie.
+That is to say that the cookie is golden and crispy around the outside and soft and crinkled in the middle.